Steven Pruzansky

 Rabbi Steven Pruzansky (born in the Bronx, N.Y.
 April 28, 1958) is an American Orthodox rabbi, an author and leader in the Orthodox Jewish community.

-Pruzansky is best known for quarter century of spiritual leadership at Congregation Bnai Yeshurun in Teaneck, New Jersey.
+Pruzansky is best known for a quarter century of spiritual leadership at Congregation Bnai Yeshurun in Teaneck, New Jersey.
 He has also authored several books on religious topics, been an executive at the Rabbinical Council of America, and a spokesman for the International Rabbinic Coalition for Israel.

 Some of his opinions have generated controversy and criticism, including comments about college campus rape culture.

 Early life and education

 Pruzansky grew up in Monsey, New York He received his B.A.
 Degree from Columbia University in 1978 and in 1981 he received his Juris Doctor degree from Benjamin N. Cardozo School of Law of Yeshiva University.

 Career

 Following graduation from law school, Pruzansky worked as an attorney and litigator for 13 years.
 He then began his career as a religious leader after being ordained at Yeshiva Bnei Torah of Far Rockaway, New York.
 In 1993 he became rabbi of Congregation Bnai Yeshurun, one of the largest Orthodox congregations in the United States with several thousand members.
 He retired in 2020 and was succeeded by Rabbi Elliot Schrier in 2021.

 For seven years, Pruzansky led the RCA's conversion court or beit din for Bergen County, where his congregation is located.
 However, after Rabbi Barry Freundel of the RCA was arrested on charges of voyeurism for spying on women at a mikva and was accused of abusing potential converts, the RCA appointed a committee that will include women to review the conversion process and safeguards.
 Pruzansky resigned from the Bergen County beit din in protest.
 He said he blamed the action on the left wing of the Orthodox movement for creating "quasi-rabbinical functions for women."